Lime set to get an extension for trialling e-scooters on Auckland streets

 "If it is proposed to formalise the decision, announcements to elected members, Lime and media will be made at this time," said Rory Palmer, the principal transport adviser to Mayor Phil Goff, in an email to council and Auckland Transport officials.

-Lime's street-trading license will expire on January 14 - the end of a three-month trial.
+Lime's street-trading licence will expire on January 14 - the end of a three-month trial.

-The December 21 email said without an extension to its street trading license, Lime would have to pull its scooters off the street.
+The December 21 email said without an extension to its street trading licence, Lime would have to pull its scooters off the street.

-Palmer said in the email that when approving the trials, it was expected ONZO and Wave would be operating in Auckland before the three-month trial ended and allow the relative performance and technologies of the differet providers to be assessed.
+Palmer said in the email that when approving the trials, it was expected Onzo and Wave would be operating in Auckland before the three-month trial ended, and allow the relative performance and technologies of the different providers to be assessed.

 However, for reasons of their own, the other providers had not been able to get trials underway, Palmer said.

-"In order to allow time for other providers to commence their trials, time to assess Lime's trial, design any license conditions and to ensure an ongoing electric scooter service for Auckland, it is intended to extend Lime's license period until the end of March 2019," he said.
+"In order to allow time for other providers to commence their trials, time to assess Lime's trial, design any licence conditions and to ensure an ongoing electric scooter service for Auckland, it is intended to extend Lime's licence period until the end of March 2019," he said.

 The council's licensing and regulatory compliance team has delegation to make the extension decision, the email said.

-Palmer has contacted Lime's Mitchell Price to inform him of the planned license extension.
+Palmer has contacted Lime's Mitchell Price to inform him of the planned licence extension.
 The Herald has sought comment from Lime.

 Palmer told the Herald today that the plan to grant the Lime e-scooter extension was proceeding as set out in the email.